qmacro/cloud-platform-workflow-virtual-pilot/README.md

 ## How to obtain support

-Support for the content in this repository is available during CodeJam events, for which this content has been designed.
+Support for the content in this repository is available during virtual events, for which this content has been designed.
 Otherwise, this content is provided "as-is" with no other support.

 ## License